|Theme:||God's love and forgiveness. The parable of the fig tree. Lent 3 C|

 Aren't you glad that we have a loving and forgiving God who gives us a second chance?

 Dear Father, we are thankful that even though we don't always produce the kind of fruit that you desire, you give us a second chance.
 Help us to allow Jesus to work in our lives so that we will produce the kind of fruit that you want from us.
+In Jesus' name we pray.
 Amen.

 James Newton, Uncommon Friends: Life with Thomas Edison, Henry Ford, Harvey Firestone, Alexis Carrel and Charles Lindbergh, 1989, p.22.